Summer: (Sept-April) Frequent rain and thunderstorms; days and nights are very hot, but cooling off after rain spells.

 Day 1: Johannesburg, South Africa

 On arrival in Johannesburg, look out for our representative.
 They will be holding a name-board with your surname on it.
 They will meet you and assist you at the airport.
 Known to the locals as "E'Goli" or City of Gold, Johannesburg is the pulsating heart of South Africa's industrial and commercial life where gold mining still continues.
 Fascinating activities in the city include cultural visits to Soweto, the Apartheid Museum or even a working diamond mine.
 Sterkfontein in the Cradle of Humanity World Heritage Site is well worth a visit.
 Arts and craft galleries abound and this is a very good place to buy diamonds.
 The five-star InterContinental Johannesburg O.R.
 Tambo Airport hotel is conveniently positioned a short walk from Domestic Arrivals.
-Each of the 138 rooms is decorated in luxurious African style with beige and brown earthy tones.
-Each room is soundproofed with full black-out curtains.
+Each of the 138 rooms is decorated in luxurious African style, and is soundproofed with full black-out curtains.
 Facilities include a rooftop health and fitness center, aromatherapy massage by appointment, an indoor heated swimming pool, a complimentary hospitality lounge for early and late arrivals with shower facilities and 24-hour room service.
 The restaurant offers cuisine which fuses African food concepts with flavors from around the world.
 Late night and a la carte dining available.
 Intercontinental OR Tambo International Airport Hotel - Standard Room (B)

 Day 2: Johannesburg / Victoria Falls, Zimbabwe